top of page

 -- Dr. J. A. Fleming, eminent British electrical engineer, circa 1920.

 The coverage to follow provides a “Gray’s Anatomy” overview of automatic exchanges (also called central offices).
 With the development of many different exchange types and associated switching devices over an ~80-year period, a learner can quickly become overwhelmed by the trees and miss the forest.
 The approach taken here is to explore, at a high level, the major system parts and their relationships (the forest) then focus on the implementation details (the trees).
+This site does not cover manual switchboards; the focus is on dial-based systems.

 Here is a simple view of an exchange system with lower-level functions not shown.
 The switch example is generic and not a specific type.